jvfon/Blog/articles/tech/Shopify/themeDevBasics.md

 ```

-The, put the code in:
+Then, put the code in:
 ```
 <a class="btn btn-outline-primary" href="#">Sign up</a>
 ```